scando1993/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 ## Device provisioning

-This step contains instructions that are necessary to connect your device to ThingsBoard.
+This step contains instructions that are necessary to connect your device to Pacificsoft.

-Open ThingsBoard Web UI (http://localhost:8080) in browser and login as tenant administrator.
+Open Pacificsoft Web UI (http://localhost:8080) in browser and login as tenant administrator.
 If you loaded the demo data during TB installation, the next credentials can be used:

  - login: tenant@thingsboard.org